retirement, annuities, long term care, pensions on divorce

 What type of pension funds can buy an annuity?

-Not every pension arrangement can purchase an annuity.
+Not every pension arrangement can purchase a pension annuity.
 A member of an occupational final salary pension scheme is provided an income from the employer based on the final salary and years of service.
 Although it is possible to transfer from this scheme to a private pension arrangement, this process would be subject to passing the GN11 test.

 Can a tax free lump sum portion be taken from the whole pension fund?